Dollar jumps as U.S. jobs growth beats expectations

 The Swiss franc and Japanese yen continued to weaken against the greenback on Friday on expectations that global growth will lag that of the United States.

-Additional reporting by Joice Alves and Ritvik Carvalho in London; Editing by Alex Richardson
+Additional reporting by Joice Alves and Ritvik Carvalho in London and Karen Pierog in Chicago: Editing by Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.